Forum Widgets

 Latest Discussions

 Multi Agent Systems are a consequence of an organized interaction between diverse agents to achieve a goal.
 Similar to human collaborations, Agentic solutions are expected to collaborate effectively in accordance with the goal to be accomplished.
 A crucial aspect is adopting the appropriate design pattern depending on the task on hand.
 Let us look at the design of Agentic Solutions is stages.
 Stage 1: Determine all the required Agents and define the required tools which can be leveraged by the Agents.
 The tools may have access requirements which has to be handled with appropriate security constraints.
 In Autogen, this is supported through multiple patterns which address different requirements.
 At its core, Autogen provides the ability to leverage LLMs, human inputs, tools or a combination.
 Autogen 0.4 in particular has provided an high-level API through AgentChat with preset Agents allowing for variations in agent responses.
 Some of the preset Agents include 1) AssistantAgent is a built-in agent which can use a language model and tools.
 It can also handle multimodal messages and instructions of the Agents function.
 2) UserProxyAgent: An agent that takes user input returns it as responses.
 3) CodeExecutorAgent: An agent that can execute code.
 4) OpenAIAssistantAgent: An agent that is backed by an OpenAI Assistant, with ability to use custom tools.
 5) MultimodalWebSurfer: A multi-modal agent that can search the web and visit web pages for information.
 6) FileSurfer: An agent that can search and browse local files for information.
 7) VideoSurfer: An agent that can watch videos for information.
 A Custom Agents can be used when the preset Agents do not address the need.
 Stage 2: Identify the optimal interaction between the team of agents.
 This can include a human in the loop proxy agent which serves as an interface for human inputs.
 Autogen supports multiple interaction patterns 1) GroupChat is a high-level design pattern for interleaved interactions.
 In Auotgen 0.4, GroupChat got further abstracted with RoundRobinGroupChat or SelectorGroupChat .
 This means you can choose to go with abstracted options of RoundRobinGroupChat, SelectorGroupChat or customize it to your need with the base GroupChat in the core.
 RoundRobinGroupChat team configuration where all agents share the same context respond in a round-robin fashion.
 Broadcasts response to all agents, provides a consistent context.
 Human In the Loop - UserProxyAgent SelectorGroupChat team where participants take turns broadcasting messages to all other members.
 A generative model selects the next speaker based on the shared context, enabling dynamic, context-aware collaboration. selector_func argument with a custom selector function to override the default model-based selection.
 GroupChat in core 2) Sequential Agents Stage 3: Determine the memory and message passing between the Agents Memory can be the context for the Agent which could be the conversation history, RAG which is pulled from a ListMemory or a Custom Memory Store like a Vector DB.
 Messaging between Agents uses ChatMessage.
 This message type allows both text and multimodal communication and includes specific types such as TextMessage or MultiModalMessage.
 Stage 4: Articulate the Termination condition The following Termination options are available in Autogen 0.4 MaxMessageTermination: Stops after a specified number of messages have been produced, including both agent and task messages.
 TextMentionTermination: Stops when specific text or string is mentioned in a message (e.g., “TERMINATE”).
 TokenUsageTermination: Stops when a certain number of prompt or completion tokens are used.
 This requires the agents to report token usage in their messages.
 TimeoutTermination: Stops after a specified duration in seconds.
 HandoffTermination: Stops when a handoff to a specific target is requested.
 Handoff messages can be used to build patterns such as Swarm.
 This is useful when you want to pause the run and allow application or user to provide input when an agent hands off to them.
 SourceMatchTermination: Stops after a specific agent responds.
 ExternalTermination: Enables programmatic control of termination from outside the run.
 This is useful for UI integration (e.g., “Stop” buttons in chat interfaces).
 StopMessageTermination: Stops when a StopMessage is produced by an agent.
 TextMessageTermination: Stops when a TextMessage is produced by an agent.
 FunctionCallTermination: Stops when a ToolCallExecutionEvent containing a FunctionExecutionResult with a matching name is produced by an agent.
 Stage 5: Optionally manage the state This is useful in web application where stateless endpoints respond to requests and need to load the state of the application from persistent storage.
 The state can be saved by using the save_state() call in the AssistantAgent. assistant_agent.save_state() Finally, Logging and Serializing is also available for debugging and sharing.
 A well-designed Agentic Solution is crucial to be both optimal and effective in accomplishing the assigned goal.
-References Autogen - https://microsoft.github.io/autogen/stable/index.html239Views2likes0CommentsAzure AI Search - Tag Scoring profile on azureopenai extra_body
+References Autogen - https://microsoft.github.io/autogen/stable/index.html797Views3likes2CommentsUnderstand the development lifecycle of a large language model (LLM) app

 Resources